-表 6-106.
+表 6-103.
 JESD\STATUS Register Field Descriptions

-Bit Field Туре Reset Description 7 RESERVED R/W 0x0 6 LINK_UP UP R/W 0x0 When set, indicates that the JESD20 When set, indicates that the JESD204C link is up.
-5 SYNC_STATUS JS R/W 0x0 Returns the state of the JESD204C SYNC~ signal.
-0 : SYNC~ asserted 1 : SYNC~ de-asserted 0 : SYNC~ asserted 4 REALIGNED R/W 0x0 When high, indicates that the digital block clock, frame clock, or multiframe clock phase was realigned by SYSREF.
+Bit Field Туре Reset Description 7 RESERVED R/W 0x0 6 LINK_UP R/W 0x0 When set, indicates that the JESD204C link is up.
+5 SYNC_STATUS R/W 0x0 Returns the state of the JESD204C SYNC~ signal.
+0 : SYNC~ asserted 1 : SYNC~ de-asserted 4 REALIGNED R/W 0x0 When high, indicates that the digital block clock, frame clock, or multiframe clock phase was realigned by SYSREF.
 Writing a 1 to this bit will clear it.
 3 ALIGNED R/W 0x0 When high, indicates that the multiframe (LMFC) clock phase has been established by SYSREF.
 The first SYSREF event after enabling the JESD204B encoder will set this bit.
 Writing a 1 to this bit will clear it.
 2 SPLL_LOCKED R/W 0x0 When high, indicates that the SerDes PLL (S-PLL) is locked.
 1 RESERVED R/W 0x0 0 CPLL_LOCKED R/W 0x0 When high, indicates that the converter PLL (C-PLL) is locked.